HaydenBL/midi2smw/README.md

 locally if you want to tweak something yourself.

 ### TODO
-* Sample switching
 * Output to a file
 * Optimize outputs (loops, dotted notes)
-* Import file and whatever else from command line argument (currently hardcoding path)
-* Probably should do better error handling

 ### Special Thanks
 * [OneLoneCoder's video on midi parsing](https://youtu.be/040BKtnDdg0)